TaDaa/context-block/README.md

 <table>
 <tr><td>namespace</td><td>required</td><td style="font-size:small">Namespaces are symbols or strings used to bind a single function that resolves or rejects associated contexts.
 Contexts define their behavior when a namespace collision occurs.
 After a context resolves, rejects, or stops, the namespace will become free again.</td></tr>
-<tr><td>fn</td><td>optional</td><td>function that will be called.
+<tr><td>fn</td><td>optional</td><td>function that will be called.  "fn" supports using ({reject,resolve}) arguments, return a promise, async/await, or executing a generator.
 A normal block will always call "fn" and all existing contexts will determine whether
   or not to share the result, stop, or dismiss themselves.
 A reverse block "fn" will be called only if the namespace is not already in use and if a namespace is already in use, the reverse context will determine whether or not to share, stop, or dismiss.
 </td></tr>
 <tr><td>delay</td><td>optional</td><td>time(ms) to wait before invoking "fn"</td></tr>
 </table>